Local Log-linear Models for Capture-Recapture: Estimating

-Now, consider the implications of relaxing the assumptions (A) and (B).
-Relaxing (A), the boxcar kernel may morph into something like a Gaussian kernel, and the sampling distribution of $ \widehat \Pi_i $ is no longer exactly multinomial.
-In particular, $\eta_i$ might not even be integer-valued, and evaluating (\ref{eqn:etaLik}) requires invoking a smooth generalization of the factorial function, the Gamma function.
-Relaxing (B) allows for some heterogeneity in capture probabilities over the support of the kernel.
-However, provided that the covariates explain the heterogeneity, and provided that the bandwidth of the smoother is sufficiently narrow, the corrupting effects of heterogeneity may be limited.
+The likelihood (\ref{eqn:locLik}) was derived from the boxcar and local homogeneity assumptions.
+Removing either of these assumptions makes $\eta_i \widehat \Pi_i$ a nontrivial mixture of multinomials, such that (\ref{eqn:locLik}) need not be exactly equal to the probability of the data $\eta_i \widehat \Pi_i$ given the parameters $u^i$.
+Relaxing the boxcar assumption means that the local effective sample size $\eta_i$ does not equal the number of nonzero weights $n_i$.
+If $\eta_i$ is not integer-valued, exact evaluation of (\ref{eqn:locLik}) requires a continuous generalization of the factorial function, the Gamma function.
+Relaxing local homogeneity means that some local heterogeneity in capture probabilities may occur.
+Then $\widehat \Pi_i$ is a mixture of not-identically distributed multinomials.
+Provided that the true regression function $r(y|x)$ is sufficiently smooth in the covariates $x$, and provided that the bandwidth of the smoother is sufficiently narrow, the corrupting effects of local heterogeneity may be limited.